Меню:

 </resource>

-Goals, defined in clojure-maven-plugin
+Goals in the clojure-maven-plugin

 Clojure-related repositories